krux02/ast-pattern-matching/readme.md

     I found a reliable way to disallow it.

-  * Just literals like `123` will also match any literals with the same value. so it would match on a literal such as `123`, but only literals of a different kind such as ``123'u32``.
+  * Just literals like `123` will also match any literals with the same value.
+So it would match on a literal such as `123`, but not on literals of a different kind such as ``123'u32``.

   * `` `somename` @ <pattern> `` a named subtree. it matches on